 Since 2013, the US has granted patent patent protection to the first inventor to file protection.
 Although US law does allow an inventor a one-year grace period to file a patent application after the date of first a public use or disclosure, all other entities will be bared from seeking protection.
 If you are an inventor, you must not delay filing for patent protection.
 Elsewhere at this site I discuss the availability of filing provisional applications for patent as a relatively inexpensive and expeditious procedure to persevere your rights.
+See my postings regarding provisional applications and DIY provisional applications.

 Foreign Patent Rights